Amed Rosario Player Props: Guardians vs. Athletics

-The Cleveland Guardians, including Amed Rosario (.417 on-base percentage in past 10 games, 118 points above season-long percentage), take on starting pitcher Paul Blackburn and the Oakland Athletics at Progressive Field, Wednesday at 7:10 PM ET.
+On Thursday, Amed Rosario (hitting .381 in his past 10 games) and the Cleveland Guardians play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 1:10 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-5 with a double and an RBI) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-5) against the Athletics.

 Amed Rosario Game Info & Props vs. the Athletics